Okonjima Luxury Bush Camp

 Children of all ages are accepted at the two bedroom Bush Suite

 Average time to visit

 The best time to visit Windhoek is between May and September, when it's cool and dry.
 Summer (November to March) is hot with heavy rains that sometimes make the gravel roads to the Namib completely impassable.

 December and January see the main school holidays: much of the populace heads to the coast, so if you visit during this time you may find some shops and restaurants closed.

-Call us on to start planning your holiday to Okonjima Luxury Bush Camp or take a look at our itineraries to Namibia
+To start planning your holiday to Okonjima Luxury Bush Camp

 Home to the AfriCat foundation, Okonjima Bush Camp offers up the opportunity to get close to Namibia's big cats from the comfort of this intimate camp.
 With just nine suites and the two-bedroom Bush Suite, Okonjima can cater to families and couples alike.

 Okonjima Bush Camp probably offers the most luxurious accommodation in the Okonjima Private Game Reserve, and enjoys stunning views across the Namibian plains and to the nearby mountains.
 The camp comprises eight African-style cottages and one honeymoon suite, which each offer privacy and tranquillity, having reopened in May 2015 after an extensive refurbishment.
 The thatched, circular rooms are widely spaced out for maximum privacy, and each one has a tented front which can be removed to reveal views of the Omboroko Mountains and the Waterberg Plateau Park.